xgrain402/xgrain402-sdk/README.md

 # x402-solana

-A reusable, framework-agnostic implementation of the x402 payment protocol for Solana.
+A reusable, framework-agnostic implementation of the x402 payment protocol for clients (browsers) and servers Solana.

 ## Features